sanjumsanthosh/Learn_Pytest/Chapter 2/README.md

 * Capture more info with `as excepiton` and later assert using `excepiton.value`
 * Capturing error with regex

+### Test stucture

+* Stucturing test into Arrange/Given - Act/when - Assert/Then format

 ## Best practices

 * Seperating unit test from the src as a seperte file like `Root/src` & `Root/tests`